 I love lentils, but after this meal I had when I was barely pregnant with morning sickness just beginning, I just couldn’t go near them for a while.
 But they are so nutritious, easy to prepare and versatile that I should have them once a week at least!

 With saving time on my mind, I picked up a bag of frozen butternut squash.
 I LOVE b-nut squash, but I absolutely hate the peeling, scraping and dicing that goes along with it.
-I figured I’d give this a try.
+This frozen bag was my next best option!
 I wasn’t expecting it to be as good as a freshly prepared b-nut and I was right, but for the ease of putting it in the oven frozen with a few daps of butter, salt and some maple syrup drizzled on top, I give it an A- and will be buying it again.

 Seamane and Rob gave us this amazing jar of maple syrup for Christmas.
 So thick and ….syrupy!

 I had wanted to use kale for this recipe, but Matt came home with collard greens, and they ended up being just as good.
 Chewy greens for the win.

 We enjoyed the salad warm for dinner one night and served it atop of salad greens for lunch the next day.
 Finally we made lentil burgers with it the next evening – just added an egg, mashed it into patties and cooked in some sunflower oil.
 So many ways to morph the leftovers.

 By the way, that’s goat feta on top – the most amazing feta cheese there is!